 - Noise Levels: Check the noise level ratings, especially if the HVAC unit will be installed in a living or sleeping area.
 Quieter units offer more comfort and less disruption.
 Noise level for HVAC systems is measured in decibel rating.
 A great decibel rating is in the 50s, a good decibel rating is in the 60s, and a standard decibel rating is in the 70s.

-- Warranty and Maintenance: A strong warranty is crucial when choosing an HVAC system, as it provides peace of mind by covering potential repair or replacement costs in case of system failure.
+- Warranty and Maintenance: A strong warranty is crucial when choosing an HVAC system, as it provides peace of mind by covering potential HVAC repair or replacement costs in case of system failure.
 A comprehensive warranty ensures that parts are covered for an extended period, helping to protect your investment and reduce unexpected expenses.
 Learn more about the warranty of Bryant products.

 Maintenance and Care for Your HVAC Unit